nitaicharan/FrontendMentor-SPCCO1/README.md

 ## About project

-This project was project of Frontend Mentor challenge "Stats preview card component".
+This project was a challenge of Frontend Mentor website called "Stats preview card component".

 - [Challenge][challenge-url]
+- [Solution][solution-url]

 ## Contact